TsengPinRuei/JustCode/README.md

 - Node.js 18 or newer, with npm.
 - Java Development Kit 11 or newer if you want to run Java in local sandbox mode.
-- Python 3 if you want to run Python3 in local sandbox mode.
+- Python 3.9 or newer if you want to run Python3 in local sandbox mode.
+The bundled Python templates use `list[int]` type hints.
 - Docker is optional, but strongly recommended when running code you do not fully trust.
 - Internet access is required for `npm install` and for LeetCode imports.
 - macOS, Linux, or Windows.
 The `install.sh` and `uninstall.sh` scripts are for macOS/Linux; the npm commands work cross-platform.